avinaxhroy/Tempo/README.md

 </div>

-**Tempo** is a local-first music journal and scrobbler for Android.
-It runs in the background, tracks your listening history across your favorite media players, and generates beautiful visualizations of your listening habits directly on your device.
+**Tempo** is an advanced music journal and scrobbler for Android, providing the most detailed, beautiful listening statistics and data visualizations available.
+It runs in the background, tracks your playback across your favorite media players, and turns your history into rich, interactive charts and shareable spotlight cards.

-Unlike cloud-dependent tracking tools, Tempo prioritizes user privacy.
-All your data is stored locally and stays on your device.
+Because it is built with a local-first architecture, all your data is stored securely on your device—keeping your personal music habits entirely private by design.

 ---